I’m not the kind of person who will preach to you, that you need to painstakingly plan out every moment of your Vietnam Tour.

-Where Da Lat’s all about wandering out of the city and into nature, Hoi An’s all about never leaning the downtown.
+Where Da Lat’s all about wandering out of the city and into nature, Hoi An’s all about never learning the downtown.
 This historic town’s one of the most jaw-dropping cities I’ve visited in Southeast Asia.

-In fact, the entire ancient city is a UNESCO Site.
 And a pristine example of a colonial trading port.
 Some of the architecture dates back to the 15 century.

 Hoi An is teeming with beautiful architecture, still canals, golden-colored merchant houses, and colorful lanterns.